Disaster Recovery in Pivotal Cloud Foundry

 In a consistent backup, the blobs in the blobstore match the blobs in the Cloud Controller Database.
 To take a consistent backup, changes to the data are prevented during the backup.
 This means that the CF API, Routing API, Usage Service, Autoscaler, Notification Service, Network Policy Server, and CredHub are unavailable while the backup is being taken.
 UAA is in read-only mode during the backup.

 Blobstores can be very large.
-To minimize downtime, only metadata about the blobs is taken during the back up.
-For example, in the case of internal blobstores (Webdav/NFS), a list of hardlinks to the blobs is taken.
-After API access is restored, copies of the blobs are made.
+To minimize downtime, BBR only takes blob metadata during the backup.
+For example, in the case of internal blobstores (Webdav/NFS), BBR takes a list of hardlinks that point to the blobs.
+Once the API becomes available, BBR makes copies of the blobs.

-- Data services: BBR is not yet supported in Pivotal’s flagship data services (MySQL, RabbitMQ, Redis, PCC).
-In the meantime, operators should use the automatic backups feature of each tile, available within Ops Manager.
+Data services.
+The Pivotal data services listed below do not support BBR.
+Operators of these services should use the automatic backups feature of each tile, available within Ops Manager.